Origami Paper Folding Craft for Kids (and parents)

-Are you looking for easy origami activities you can do with your kids.
-Hazuki, from Everyday Origami has created these amazing bilingual origami games and activities for kids learning language.
+Are you looking for easy origami activities for kids?
+Hazuki, from Everyday Origami has created these amazing bilingual origami games and activities for kids learning languages.
 She shares below the instructions so you can do them with your own children.
 They learn better when having fun!

 For more about Hazuki and her family, check out part one of this article where she shares her story of how her passion of origami began.